- What is cancer?

 - Bowel cancer stories

-Bowel cancer or colorectal cancer occurs in the colon or rectum.
-It is the second most common cancer affecting men and women in Australia after non-melanoma skin cancer, with more than 14,000 people diagnosed each year.
+Bowel (or colorectal) cancer occurs in the colon or rectum.
+It is the second most common cancer in Australia (not including non-melanoma skin cancer).
+In 2010, 14,860 new cases of bowel cancer were diagnosed in Australia.

 If detected early, the chance of successful treatment and long-term survival improves significantly.